alexeyemelyanov/devops-test-java-app/README.md

 * [Official Apache Maven documentation](https://maven.apache.org/guides/index.html)

-You will the new directory named 'target' where you can find the executable jar file
+You will see the new directory named 'target' where you can find the executable jar file

 ### Running